 How businesses use predictive analytics

 Businesses use predictive analytics in a number of ways, such as the one discussed above.
 In addition, a number of tools, such as CRM (Customer Relationship Management) use predictive analytics to determine marketing strategies.
-Another type of predictive analytic is CLV (Customer Lifetime Value) which uses purchase information to classify customers into groups and determine the level of profit reflected by each group, which is used to build marketing strategies for each group.
+Another type of predictive analytics is CLV (Customer Lifetime Value) which uses purchase information to classify customers into groups and determine the level of profit reflected by each group, which is used to build marketing strategies for each group.

 Descriptive models and predictive analytics